restartus/restart/model/README.md

   across streamlit and command line
 - [altair](altair).
 Studies of using the Altair plotting interface to Vegas-lite
 - [yaml](yaml).
 Experiments in using YAML as model input
+- [namespace](namespace).
+Testing of multiple packages in the same namespace

 ## Model that is the real python model first using streamlit as a demo v0.1